aeraki-mesh/website/content/en/docs/v1.0/tutorials/global-rate-limit.md

 ## Deploy the rate limiting server

-The rate limiting server is already deployed in the example application and the rate limiting rules are configured via the configuration file, so there is no need to deploy it separately.
+The rate limiting server has already been deployed in the example application, so you don't need to deploy the rate limiting server by youself.

-The rate limiting rules for global rate limiting need to be set in the configuration file of the rate limiting server.
-The following rate limiting rule indicates a rate limiting of 10 streams per minute for the sayHello interface.
+The rate limiting rules for global rate limiting need to be set in the rate limiting server side.
+The following rate limiting rule has already been set in the demo, which allows 5 request per minute for the sayHello interface.

 ```yaml
 domain: production